matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     To avoid abuse where a room admin falsely claims that a room is part of a space that it should not be, clients could ignore such `m.space.parent` events unless their sender has a sufficient power-level to send an `m.space.child` event in the parent.
+The rationale for checking the power level, rather than the *actual* presence of an `m.space.child` event in the parent, is to accommodate "secret" rooms (see below).

     Where the parent space also claims a parent, clients can recursively peek into the grandparent space, and so on.